 Fixed costs in your business are the regular payments you make that generally cost the same for each payment, regardless of your sales.
 These fixed costs are sometimes referred to as "overhead."
 Examples of fixed costs include rent, utilities, and taxes.

 An income statement (also known as a 'profit and loss' statement) tallies the total revenue, expenses, gains, and losses.
 This statement shows you where money is moving in and out of your business.
 Over time, your income statements can be taken together to help you forecast future earnings and spending.

 Insolvency is the inability of a borrower to meet financial obligations with the lender(s) as payments become due.
-Insolvency may result in legal actions and assets my be liquidated to pay debts.
-The lender’s rights in insolvency proceedings are included in the documentation of the original loan.
+Insolvency may result in legal actions and assets may be liquidated to pay debts.
+The lender's rights in insolvency proceedings are included in the documentation of the original loan.

 In an installment loan, the interest amount is included in the principal loan amount, and the borrower repays the debt periodically.